Camp Alvernia: History

+Naming

-Keeping with the camp's theme and location, the day camp named its various age groups after tribes of the Iroquois nation.
+Keeping with the camp's theme and location at the time, the day camp named its various age groups after tribes of the Iroquois nation.
 The youngest campers were called the Oneidas, followed by the Mohawk, Huron, Cayuga and the Seneca.
-The same names are used to this day, although the age groups they refer to have changed.
-Cayugas are boys and girls who completed school pre-k and kindergarten prior to the start of camp, Oneidas are 1st and 2nd graders, Mohawks are 3rd and 4th graders, Hurons are 5th and 6th graders, and Senecas are 7th-9th graders.
+The same names were used until 2021, although the age groups they refer to changed over the years.
+Cayugas were boys and girls who completed school pre-k and kindergarten prior to the start of camp, Oneidas were 1st and 2nd graders, Mohawks were 3rd and 4th graders, Hurons were 5th and 6th graders, and Senecas were 7th-9th graders.
 Historically children were also further separated within their group designation as girls groups and boys groups; throughout the day, there would be friendly competition within the designation Seneca Nation.
 Within each particular age group, campers would be assigned to a particular number within their group for instance there was Seneca Girls 1, Seneca Girls and 2, Seneca Girl, 3 a very detailed member of the administration team would assign a daily camp schedule for the day.
 The activities could include camper choice, soccer, tennis, boating, arts & crafts, dance, swimming, dodge ball, basketball, ping-pong, and for the little ones, many learned to swim for the first time at Camp Alvernia in addition to participation in age-appropriate aforementioned sports and age specific games like parachute, red rover, red-light green-light.
-In 2016, the camp began accepting three year olds in a new age group called the Pequots.
+In 2016, the camp began accepting three year olds in a new age group initially called the Pequots.